Bean6754/akjv/README.md

 # akjv
 This is a fork of `bontibon/kjv` that uses the Cambridge KJV (Authorised King James Version) instead of the Oxford KJV.

+## Todo:
+Add Oxford and Cambridge KJV as I use the Oxford as my main KJV.

 Read the Word of God from your terminal.

 ## Usage.